spatialeye/NetCon/content/8 API/Results/Connection Or Path Results/Role.md

 ---
 title: Role
 description: The role that this connection has in the commodity network.
-See [[NetCon Role Values|NetCon Role Values]].
 Type: integer
 Order: 999
 Unique: false